ckcherry23/ckcherry23.github.io/content/projects/ScamSensei.md

 showInProjects: true
 ---

-An AI-powered email scam detection system that checks whether emails forwarded to it are scam or not and provides a personalized reply.
+An AI-powered email scam detector that checks whether emails forwarded to it are scam and provides a personalized reply.